-- Comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the governing body; - Regular reviews by the governing body of periodic and annual financial reports which indicate financial performance against forecasts; - Setting targets to measure financial and other performance; - Clearly defined capital investment control guidelines; and - The adoption of formal project management disciplines where appropriate,
+- Comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the governing body; - Regular reviews by the governing body of periodic and annual financial reports which indicate financial performance against forecasts; - Setting targets to measure financial and other performance; - Clearly defined capital investment control guidelines; and - The adoption of formal project management disciplines, where appropriate on the recommendation of the audit committee.
+At minimum annually, the head of internal audit (HIA) provides the governing body with a report on internal audit activity in the Group.
+The report includes the HIA's independent opinion on the adequacy and effectiveness of the Group's system of risk management, controls and governance processes.

 The Group has an internal audit service, which operates in accordance with the requirements of the ESFA's Post 16 Audit Code of Practice.
 The work of the internal audit service is informed by an analysis of the risks to which the Group is exposed, and annual internal audit plans are based on this analysis.

-The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the audit committee.
+The analysis of risks and the internal audit plans are endorsed by the Corporation